The lake parking lot, also known as the disappearing lake, is a popular picnic spot on Carmel. It is also a starting point for many trails.

 The Disappearing Lake

-As mentioned above, the lake parking lot is known as the disappearing lake.
-Oren stream passes near this parking lot.
-And after rains, an artificial pond built by the Nature and Parks Authority becomes full.
+As mentioned above, the lake parking lot is also known as the disappearing lake.
+Oren Stream passes near this parking lot.
+And after the rains, an artificial pond built by the Nature and Parks Authority becomes full.
 This seasonal lake can be seen in winter and spring.
 Hence it was called the disappearing lake.

 Cell Phone Reception

-Before going over trails, I want to mention that we did not have cell phone reception during our visits.
+Before going over tracks, I want to mention that we did not have cell phone reception during our visits.
 As a result, digital hiking maps were useless.
 Thus bring hiking paper maps.

 Trails